decidables/decidables/sites/detectable/src/task.md

 experiments, our task will consist of one or more :term[trials].
 Each trial will start with a :term[fixation] cross, :ui[+], in the middle of the display, then the RDK stimulus will appear for a short period of time, followed by a question mark, :ui[?].
-Your mission, should you choose to accept it, is to decide whether the signal (coherent dot motion!) is :key[Present] or :key[Absent] and push the appropriate button to indicate your choice - this is your :term[response].
-You can make your selection at any time once the stimulus has begun (you will notice that the response buttons become active at that time).
+Your mission, should you choose to accept it, is to decide whether the signal (coherent dot motion!) is :key[Present] or :key[Absent] and make the appropriate :term[response].
+You can respond at any time once the stimulus has begun.
 However, do not take too long, because once the question mark goes away, it is too late.

-Go ahead and give it a go! (:ui[Run] to start the trial; :ui[Pause] to temporarily freeze the trial, :ui[Reset] to reinitialize the experiment, so you can run it again.)
+Go ahead and give it a go!

 <sdt-example-human>
   <detectable-control run pause reset coherence=".5"></detectable-control>